RobBBQ/RobBBQ.github.io/_posts/2021-02-05-RForkner-CreditOne-Portfolio.md

 * PAY_AMT: Amount of previous payment (NT dollar).
 PAY_AMT1 = amount paid in September; PAY_AMT2 = amount paid in August; . . .; PAY_AMT6 = amount paid in April.
 * Default Payment Next Month: If the customer defaulted in October

 ### Step 3.
-Now that the data are clean they are exported as a new .csv file and re-imported so that the values are all recognized as numeric.
-Any remaining non-numeric data will be label encoded so that they can be recognized by the algorithms and included in the analyses.
+Now that the data are accounted for we need to tackle a few issues:
+#### 1. Not all data are numeric, and even some numerical columns read as objects.
+This is a problem because the analyses we'll want to perform require teh data to be numbers!
+#### 2. Repeated rows
+#### 3. Repeated headers

+### Here's how we'll address these issues:
+#### 1. Discretize variables as required- this means either encoding a data object as a number, or creating 'dummy' columns to indicate whether an object either represents or does not represent a category using either 0 or 1.
+#### 2. Delete repeated rows
+#### 3. Delete extra headers

+### The first thing we'll do is export and re-open a new dataframe so that our changes to column headers are recognized and the associated data rows are understood as numeric:

 ```python
 #export cleaned df called 'credit' to CSV called 'Credit_Clean'